 I began this blog when I started my first job while working in the Congo, and I simply wrote about what life was like in one of the least traveled and most misunderstood parts of the world.
 What it has morphed into is a quest to see every country there is.
 To answer your pending question of, “why on earth would you do that, what if you find a place you just love?”
 I will say that before going to the Congo, people told me how dangerous, undeveloped, and how terrible it was would be to live there, and yet it turned into the best decision I have ever made.

 As a result, I decided that I should attempt to see every country because even the most “dangerous” of places have something to impart upon those who go there.
 However, unlike many travelers, I cannot drop everything on a whim and go (which I do find very admirable and recommend it for those who are itching to do so).
 Therefore, many of my trips since Congo have been short, fast, and to the point.
-Also, I was fortunate to have traveled a lot with my family throughout Europe (20 countries in total), and so I skipped those countries in this blog, as those were stories for my family and I to tell together.
-At a later date, I hope to add my late mother’s own blog posts into my archive for people to see as well.
+Also, I was fortunate to have traveled a lot with my family throughout Europe (20 countries in total).
+At a later date, I hope to add those posts into my archive for people to see as well.

 This will all eventually be coalesced into a book for people to guide them for their own travels.
 I’ve included the country level of difficulty ratings which range from 1 – most basic and easy to traverse, to 10 – too dangerous to recommend at all.
 In the book, I’ll include various funny stories, life tips to position you into seeing more, etc., but for now, it is just a sort of overview for each country I’ve been to.